node-red/node-red.github.io/docs/writing-functions.md

 nodes <em>should</em> return the message object they were passed having made any changes to its properties.</div>

-#### Multiple Outputs ####
+#### Multiple Outputs

-The function edit dialog allows the number of outputs to be defined.
-If there is more than one output, an array of objects should be returned.
-Each element of the array maps to the corresponding output.
+The function edit dialog allows the number of outputs to be changed.
+If there is more than one output, an array of messages can be returned by the function to send to the outputs.

 This makes it easy to write a function that sends the message to different outputs depending on some condition.
 For example, this function would send